hubsterio/docs/docs/api/0_overview.rst

       - Unauthorized.
 Token is invalid.
     * - 403
       - Forbidden.
 Access to the requested resource is forbidden.
+    * - 404
+      - Not found.
+Resource not found.
     * - 408
       - Timed out.
 The request timed out.
     * - 409